stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

 {% include toc.markdown %}

 ## [](#now){:.section-link}Now {#now}
-The notion of "now" seems to be a good enough illusion for everyday life.
+The notion of "now" seems to be a good enough illusion for everyday perception of time[^1].
 Let us consider with some rigor what "now" means when used with respect to something physical, i.e., the Universe or its part, or something logical, e.g., a data object.
 Having the now- or current state of something, that we will refer to as `X`, implies the two following premises:
 * existence of absolute time, which allows us to talk about snapshots of `X`;
-* the ability to explore a snapshot of `X` while `X` is not changing, as otherwise our snapshot is not the current but an outdated one;
+* the ability to stop time and explore a snapshot of `X` while `X` is not changing, as otherwise, the snapshot would not be the current one.
-I did not find a better name for this than the contemporaneity premise.

-### [](#absolute-time){:.section-link}The absolute time[^1] premise {#absolute-time}
+### [](#absolute-time){:.section-link}Absolute time {#absolute-time}
 <div class="info-block" markdown="1">
-If `X` can be thought of as existing in a single directional timeline which all parts of `X` agree on, then this timeline represents **absolute time**.
+If `X` can be thought of as existing in a single timeline which all parts of `X` agree on, then this timeline represents **absolute time**.
 </div>

 If there is absolute time, we can define what a snapshot is.